Front wheel drive (FWD) / All wheel drive (AWD, 4x4)

 455 litres

-Trunk max capacity: with rear seats folded down
+Trunk max capacity: with rear seats folded down, if possible

 1034 litres